phoenixkonsole/transcendence/doc/init.md

 Copy transcendenced.init to /etc/init.d/transcendenced.
 Test by running "service transcendenced start".

-Using this script, you can adjust the path and flags to the transcendenced program by setting the TELOSIPCOIND and FLAGS environment variables in the file /etc/sysconfig/transcendenced.
+Using this script, you can adjust the path and flags to the transcendenced program by setting the TRANSCENDENCED and FLAGS environment variables in the file /etc/sysconfig/transcendenced.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn